makkajai/Principles/Principles/Hiring-Principles.md

 ## Key ideas:
-* Prioritize Learnability, willingness to grow out of comfort zone.
+* Prioritize Learnability, willingness to grow out of comfort zone, Growth mindset.
-* Culture fit is extremely important.
-* Missionaries over Mercenaries.
+* Alignment with mission.
+Are they excited about our purpose?
 * Trust is not optional.
 * Communication and Discipline for effective work in a Remote-first setup.
 * Treat all candidates with respect, even the ones we reject.

 ## Principles
 * **Test for learnability.** Try to design test projects and iterate with feedback to see if the candidate can learn fast, as well as take feedback well.
+Make sure to give feedback and see how they take it.
+Check whether they believe they can learn anything with enough effort, or whether they believe more in natural talent.
+* **Test for alignment with our mission.** Have they researched what we do?
+Are they excited by it?
+Do they feel it's a worthwhile cause?

+	We need to know they find our work meaningful, and will be excited to get up every day when they team up with us to make learning fun for kids.

 * **Test for existing knowledge, only to see if their foundations are strong, and to check for demonstration of learnability in their career.** Depending on the experience we are looking for, expectations will increase - if they are learnable, they would have picked a few skills along the way.
 If they are lesser experienced, focus more on ability to figure things out and learn, than existing knowledge.
 * **Communicate with written format**, say over email, 2-3 times with the candidate, before the interviews.
 Ensure their written communication is crisp and clear.
 * **Honesty is important.** Let them know upfront that you want honesty, so that the expectation is made clear.
 Make them comfortable, so that they are under no pressure to lie - then see if they communicate openly about difficult things, such as mistakes they have made, credit for projects on their resume and so on.